avbc/AVBCEvent/README.md

 # AVBCEvent

 This is just a very, very simple Event Queue written for Javascript.
 This uses native methods and should be cross-browser compatiable (thought I must admist I haven't tested it in anything aside from Chrome =)).
+Currently, all callbacks are executed FIFO - a more asynchronous(ish) approach will be something solved in the future.

 ### Available Methods